Eddevinc/files2/wvd-in-a-day/08-Publish-Applications.md

 # Exercise 8: Publish Applications

 The Published applications can be accessed directly from the wrokspace after the user sign in to windows virtual desktop, without launching the desktop environment.

+There are two ways to publish an application:

+1. Start menu: We can easily deploy applications by selecting any application provided in the list.

+2. File path: We can deploy applications using path of the application file from windows directory.

 ## Task 1: Publish Applications from Start Menu

+In the following task we will be publishing Microsoft Office excel using start menu option.
+Here we can select the applications to be deployed from list of applications provided.

 1. Navigate to Azure portal, then search for **Windows** in search bar and select **Windows Virtual Desktop**.